Virginia Beach Arena Proposal

 On Feb.
-17, the city received one additional arena proposal from a consortium of United States Management LLC, AECOM Architects, Clark Nexsen Architects, Mortenson Construction, SB Ballard Construction and SMG.
+17, the city received an arena proposal from a consortium called United States Management LLC, which includes The ESG Companies, AECOM Architects, Clark Nexsen Architects, Mortenson Construction, SB Ballard Construction and SMG.
 To read the USM proposal, CLICK HERE.

 Citizens Communications Committee

-On March 24, both companies presented their proposals to the City Council-appointed Citizens Communications Committee.
+On March 24, two companies presented their proposals for an arena to the City Council-appointed Citizens Communications Committee.
 For a list of committee members, CLICK HERE.
 To view the presentation made by W.M.
 Jordan, CLICK HERE.
 To view the presentation made by USM, CLICK HERE.

 May 13, 2014 City Council Meeting

 On May 13, the City Council received a briefing from Convention Sports & Leisure (CSL), a consultant brought in to provide an in depth overview of each arena proposal.
 To view CSL's presentation, CLICK HERE.
 City Council then decided to proceed with negotiations with USM and suspend discussions with WM Jordan, pending those negotiations.
 The goal is to develop a term sheet that is agreeable to both parties – the city and USM.
 We expect to learn on or about July 8 the approximate costs of infrastructure to the city and its citizens.

 May 27, 2014 City Council Meeting

 On May 27, the City Council adopted a resolution directing the city staff to pursue negotiations with USM, to hold the PPEA process and the Jordan proposal in abeyance pending the outcome of these negotiations, to prepare a report determining the scope and cost of public infrastructure, and continue involvement of the Citizens Communications Committee.
 To read the resolution and background, CLICK HERE.